What is Lent? Plus 12 Best Books For Lent Season

 The Shepherd’s Wife

 As usual, Angela Hunt does an amazing job.
 Getting to know Jesus’s sisters, or one imagining of them, anyway, was fascinating.
 They could have been anyone’s sisters, which is kind of the point.
-The characters were very real, the story well told, well researched.
+The characters were very real, the story was well-told, and well-researched.
 The weaving of humor and heartache made for an enjoyable read.

-I will treasure this book, because of the beauty of the story, the changed hearts, and the lessons on forgiveness.
+I will treasure this book, because of the beauty of the narrative, the changed hearts, and the lessons on forgiveness.
 And yes, I’ll read it again.
-It’s probably an annual addition to my books for lent list!
+It’s probably an annual addition to my spring reading list!

 I received an advance copy of this book from @NetGalley, and chose to review it here.
 All thoughts are my own.